oskarrough/slaytheweb/README.md

 ### Powers

-Cards can optionally apply "powers".
+Cards can apply "powers".
 A power is an aura that usually lasts one or more turns.
 It can target the player, a monster or all enemies.
 A power could do literally anything, but an example is the "Vulnerable" power, which makes the target take 50% more damage for two turns.

 ### Dungeon

 Every game starts in a dungeon.
-A dungeon has a path of rooms.
-There are different types of rooms: Monster and Campfire.
+You fight your way through rooms from the start to the end.
+There are different types of rooms.
+Like Monster and Campfire.
 One day there'll be more like Merchant and Treasure or a "random" room.
-Rooms are explored from first to last.
-Later it'd be cool to have real maps like Slay The Spire.
+Later it'd be cool to have real maps like Slay The Spire, where there are multiple paths to take.

 ## Links